- Published on:

 Target high-injury regions with tailored safety interventions and outreach.

-With over 1.2 million electrical injuries reported globally each year and a sharp rise in OSHA citations in 2023, electrical hazards remain a significant threat to workplace safety.
+With over 1.2 million electrical injuries reported globally each year and a sharp rise in OSHA citations in 2025, electrical hazards remain a significant threat to workplace safety.
 Shock, contact, arc flash, and electrical fire risks are common—but preventable.
-By leveraging current data, strengthening lockout/tagout protocols, adopting advanced safety technologies, and focusing on high-risk areas, organizations can make 2024–2025 a turning point in electrical safety performance.
+By leveraging latest data, strengthening lockout/tagout protocols, adopting advanced safety technologies, and applying safety standards, organizations can make 2024–2025 a turning point in electrical safety performance.